-The recently-opened military effort in the Mideast, particularly Syria, and ongoing commitments from legacy conflicts in Iraq and Afghanistan have created and will likely continue to create contracting opportunities for U.S. and foreign companies, but the tumultuous environments there and elsewhere in the U.S. Central Command CENTCOM Area of Operations, especially Kuwait and Bahrain, have also presented substantial challenges to the successful completion and closeout of such contracts.
-Security issues and other obstacles, including the challenges of a dynamic customer relationship marked by frequent turnover in deployments, have made the reconstruction of those countries’ infrastructures, as well as the provision of maintenance, transportation, life support, and intelligence support services, difficult, and contractors routinely incur increased costs and schedule delays.
+The recently-opened military effort in the Mideast, particularly Syria, and ongoing commitments from legacy conflicts in Iraq and Afghanistan have created and will likely continue to create contracting opportunities for U.S. and foreign companies.
+But the tumultuous and austere environments there and elsewhere in the U.S. Central Command (CENTCOM) Area of Operations, especially Turkey, Kurdistan, Kuwait and Bahrain, also present substantial challenges to the successful completion and closeout of such contracts.
+Security issues and other obstacles, including the challenges of a dynamic customer relationship marked by frequent turnover in deployed government personnel, have made the reconstruction of those countries’ infrastructures, as well as the provision of maintenance, transportation, life support, and intelligence support services, difficult, and contractors routinely incur increased costs and schedule delays as a result.

 We know how to plan for these risks, and how to maximize recovery even when the “fortunes of war” may place contractors at greater risk than would be experienced for stateside, garrison-focused projects.
-Wiley Rein has amassed a wealth of experience assisting government contractors performing or seeking contracts in these war-torn countries.
-When needed, our attorneys have traveled to these regions to provide on-site guidance and assistance.
-We understand and have worked with the key government agencies that are essential in the reconstruction process, including the Joint Contracting Command Iraq-Afghanistan (JCC-I/A), the Special Inspector General for Iraq Reconstruction (SIGIR), the U.S. Army Corps of Engineers (USACE) both abroad and in the continental U.S. (CONUS), the U.S. Army, the U.S. Air Force Center for Engineering and Environment (AFCEE), the Defense Contract Audit Agency (DCAA), the Defense Logistics Agency (DLA), the Defense Contract Management Agency (DCMA), the U.S. Department of State, and the U.S. Agency for International Development (USAID).
+Wiley Rein has a wealth of experience assisting government contractors performing or seeking contracts in this region.
+When needed, our attorneys have traveled to these countries to provide on-site guidance and assistance.
+We understand and have worked with the key government agencies that are essential in the reconstruction process, including the Joint Contracting Command Iraq-Afghanistan (JCC-I/A), the Special Inspector Generals for Iraq and Afghanistan Reconstruction (SIGIR and SIGAR), the U.S. Army Corps of Engineers (USACE) both abroad and in the continental U.S. (CONUS), the U.S. Army, the U.S. Air Force Center for Engineering and Environment (AFCEE), the Defense Contract Audit Agency (DCAA), the Defense Logistics Agency (DLA), the Defense Contract Management Agency (DCMA), the U.S. Department of State, and the U.S. Agency for International Development (USAID).